 Objective.
 Women and people from lower social classes have historically been underrepresented in the academic bodies of Chilean universities (Brunner, 2012; Chiappa and Perez Mejias, 2019; MINEDUC, 2018).
-The objective of this project is to analyze to what extent academics in elite positions allow (or hinder) PhD graduates (hereinafter, PhDs) who are women and/or come from low social class to enter and progress in the academic profession.
+This project aims to analyze to what extent academics in elite positions allow (or hinder) PhD graduates (hereinafter, PhDs) who are women and/or come from low social class to enter and progress in the academic profession.

-Following Khan’s (2012) definition of elite, this project defines the status of knowledge elite (EC for its acronym in Spanish) as a selected minority of academics, who, having disproportionate access to the knowledge resource, can convert this resource into other capitals (eg better salaries , affiliation of prestigious university networks, public visibility), which has repercussions in a position of power and influence in the Chilean academy.
-The proposed analysis will focus on the disciplines of economics, industrial engineering and law, since these disciplinary fields concentrate the undergraduate careers that educate the country’s economic elite (Villalobos, Quaresma, and Franetic, 2020) and represent different disciplinary cultures (Becher, 1989).
+Following Khan’s (2012) definition of elite, this project conceptualizes the status of knowledge elite (EC for its acronym in Spanish) as a selected minority of academics, who, having disproportionate access to the knowledge resource, can convert this resource into other capitals (i.e. better salaries, affiliation to prestigious university, networks, public visibility), which has repercussions in a position of power and influence in the Chilean academy.
+The proposed analysis will focus on economics, industrial engineering and law, since these disciplinary fields concentrate the undergraduate careers that educate the country’s economic elite (Villalobos, Quaresma, and Franetic, 2020) and represent different disciplinary cultures (Becher, 1989).

 Why it is important to study the knowledge elite in the Chilean context?
-After the increase of doctoral fellowship funded by the Chilean government (10,000 in the period 2008-2018), it is expected that there is a greater number of women (MINECON, 2016) and PhDs from lower social classes (CONICYT, 2015 ) competing for academic positions in Chilean universities today; sector that hires 80% of the population with doctoral studies in the country.
+After the significant increase of doctoral fellowships funded by the Chilean government (10,000 in the period 2008-2018), it is expected that there is a greater number of women (MINECON, 2016) and PhDs from lower social classes (CONICYT, 2015 ) competing for academic positions in Chilean universities today.
+This sector hires 80% of the doctorate holders in Chile.
 In the current socio-political context of social unrest, it would be appropriate to identify how academic elites facilitate and / or prevent the incorporation of women and PhDs from lower social classes.